International Port Terminals Update July 2022

 Average vessel waiting time is 0 to 18 hours.
 Longer waiting time is expected for import discharging vessels and subject to available terminal capacity.

-Vessel berthing average waiting time is less than 24 hours for Import and export
+Singapore: Vessel berthing average waiting time is less than 24 hours for Import and export

 vessels due to delays from China ports.
 Terminal capacity utilisation is currently sitting at 80%.
 Terminal priority is still being directed towards export loading vessels to improve terminal capacity utilisation.
 Due to the heighten risk of the spread of COVID-19 PSA introduced “enhanced safe management measures” for contactless cargo operations